Optimal-size clique transversals in chordal graphs: Clique transversals in chordal graphs

-Let $S'$ be a nice tree-decomposition of $H$ with its root node corresponding to the clique of $H$ induced by $X'$.
-Observe that the subtree of $S'$ rooted at the child of the root of $S'$ containing a node associated with $U''$ is a branch.
+Let $S'$ be a nice tree-decomposition of $H$ with its root node corresponding to the clique of $H$ induced by $X\cup\{w,w'\}$.
+Observe that the subtree of $S'$ rooted at the child of the root of $S'$ containing a node associated with $V''$ is a branch, which shares the vertices of $X$ with the rest of the graph.
 Hence, we can process all nodes of $S'$ except for the root, saving one \zloty{} by Lemma~\ref{lm-branch}.
-Note that neither of the new vertices $w$ and $w'$, nor their \zloty{}s, are removed during this process and that the output set intersects all maximal cliques of $G$, except possibly those induced by $U$ and $U'$.
-One can think of this as if we had processed all nodes of $T$ except for $u$ and $u'$, while removing all vertices of $G$ except for $v_1,\ldots,v_4$, saving at least one \zloty{}.
+Since neither of the new vertices $w$ and $w'$ is associated with a node of this branch, neither of the vertices $w$ and $w'$, nor their \zloty{}s, are removed during this process.
+In addition, the set of red vertices intersects all maximal cliques of $G$, except possibly those induced by $V$ and $V'$.
+Hence, one can think of the current state as if we had processed all nodes of $T$ except for $u$ and $u'$, while removing all vertices of $G$ except for $v_1,\ldots,v_4$, and saving at least one \zloty{}.
 If at least one of the vertices $v_3$ and $v_4$ is red, the set of red vertices is a clique transversal of $G$ and we save four \zloty{}s assigned to the vertices $v_1$ and $v_2$.
 If none of the vertices $v_3$ or $v_4$ are red, we color one of them red and remove eight \zloty{}s assigned to the vertices $v_1,\ldots,v_4$; in this way, we have saved an additional one \zloty{}.
 In total, we have saved at least two \zloty{}s and so the constructed clique transversal of $G$ contains at most $2(|G|-1)/7$ vertices.